Revolt of the Brotherhoods: Germanies of Majorca, 1521-1523

 Ibiza stayed loyal to the royal government, while almost all of Majorca (Mallorca on this map) was controlled by the agermanats.

 The revolt was known in other realms of Aragon, and inspired a new overthrow of the government in the Kingdom of Majorca after the unpopular imprisonment of seven guild members.
 As in Valencia, a Council of Thirteen was constituted to rule, led by Juan Crespí.
 The rebels gained control of the capital and dismissed the governor-general, Miguel de Gurrea, who fled to Ibiza.
 The nobles who survived the massacre that occurred in the Bellver Castle took refuge in Alcúdia, the only part of the island that remained faithful to the King during the year and a half the Germanies ruled Majorca.

 During this period, the Council of Thirteen ran an independent government, and did not coordinate with their brethren in Valencia.
 In August 1522, the emperor sent 800 men to help Gurrea.
-By the next year, they had taken the capital, and on March 8, 1523, the agermanats surrendered with the mediation of the bishop.
-Despite this mediation, more than 200 agermanats were executed, and many others fled.
+By the next year, they had taken the capital, and on March 8, 1523, the Agermanats surrendered with the mediation of the bishop.
+Despite his mediation, more than 200 Agermanats were executed, and many others fled.